parkshub/portfolio-tracker-part-2/README.md

 #### Due to the API call limit, I had to make several concessions—one being the fact that each page only updates the information on each page once a day and the other being the fact the Browse page’s coins only take you to either Bitcoin’s or Ethereum’s Coin page.
 This had to be done to prevent reaching the daily limit preemptively.
 Furthermore, suppose both the local storage and database’s data are outdated, and the API limit has been reached.
 In that case, pages will render outdated information using either of the most up-to-date information.
 With more API calls, creating a fully functional website where coin data is automatically and periodically updated and where users can freely browse every coin would have been great.
 Additionally, I would’ve liked the carousel on the Main page to update every minute to reflect the coins’ price changes.
 Lastly, I would have liked to handle JWT expiration at the App level instead of the page level.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.